Today many people prefer to do their shopping and binge-watching on a smartphone rather than a computer.

 - No hot reloading.
 When working with Ionic, developers won’t be able to see the changes they make to the app on the fly.

 As you can see, both native and cross-platform applications have their merits as well as drawbacks.
-Different approaches can be applied to mobile software development depending on your needs:
+So, the final choice between native vs cross-platform app development depends on your needs:

 - Native applications perform the best and have access to all the device’s hardware.
 But you will have to hire two separate teams to build two apps for two platforms.
 You should expect higher expenses for your project.